Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_DYNAMICS.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*
+*Oscar Goldman, Shogu Research Group @ Datamutant.ai*

 *"Collapse is not a decision.
 It is coherence selection.
-The winner survives interference — it is not chosen."*
+The winner survives interference, it is not chosen."*